zBritva/PowerBI-visuals-docs/Visual/Selection.md

 **Clearing selection**

 To clear selection simply call `clear` on the selection manager.
-This also retruns a promise that will resolve once the selection is cleared successfully.
+This also returns a promise that will resolve once the selection is cleared successfully.

 ```typescript
 this.selectionManager.clear().then(() => {